 Two foreigners can marry in Singapore if they have met the rules and requirements for marriage.
-Please visit the Registry of Marriages' (ROM) website for the rules and requirements.
+Please visit the 'Our Marriage Journey' website for the rules and requirements.

 If you or your spouse-to-be is not a Singapore Citizen or Permanent Resident and you intend to be married in Singapore, the law requires at least one of you to be present in Singapore for a minimum of 15 continuous days.
-These 15 days, which do not include the day of arrival in Singapore, can be fulfilled in a single visit made to Singapore at any time before the notice of marriage is filed.
+These 15 days, which do not include the day of arrival in Singapore, can be fulfilled in a single visit made to Singapore at any time before the marriage application is submitted.

-Once this requirement is fulfilled, you may proceed to file your notice of marriage on the Registry of Marriages’ (ROM) website.
-The notice of marriage must be filed at least 21 days before your intended date of marriage.
+Once this requirement is fulfilled, you may proceed to submit your marriage application on the 'Our Marriage Journey' website (Civil Marriage).
+The marriage application must be submitted at least 21 days before your intended date of marriage.

-Once you have file a notice of marriage, a system-generated appointment date and time will be given for you to complete your Verification of Documents and Statutory Declaration (VD/SD) at the Registry of Marriages.
-This appointment is usually done 1 to 14 days before your solemnisation date, and both parties must be present with the relevant documents as stated in your Summary of Notice of Marriage.
+Once you have submitted the application, a system-generated appointment date and time will be given for you to complete your Verification of Documents and Statutory Declaration (VD/SD) at the Registry of Marriages.
+This appointment is usually done 1 to 14 days before your solemnisation date, and both parties must be present with the relevant documents as stated in your Summary of Application.

-Please note that current or former work permit holder who wishes to marry a Singapore citizen or Permanent Resident, should obtain approval from Ministry of Manpower (MOM) before proceeding to file a notice of marriage.
+Please note that current or former work permit holder who wishes to marry a Singapore citizen or Permanent Resident, should obtain approval from Ministry of Manpower (MOM) before proceeding to submit a marriage application.
 This is to ensure that the marriage application does not breach any work permit conditions.

 If you have any enquiries regarding this matter, you may enquire directly with the Ministry of Manpower (MOM).